The Second-Grade Math Problem No One Can Figure Out

 According to an update provided to POPSUGAR, Ayla’s math teacher confirmed you should be getting 42.5 as your final answer—but many math whizzes out there disagree, stating the answer is actually 6.5.
 Ayala’s math teacher explains a mixup occurred in the wording of the original math problem, though: “Angie [the mom] gave POPSUGAR an update after hearing back from the teacher, writing: ‘The district worded it wrong.
 The answer would be 42.5, though, if done at an age-appropriate grade,'” according to popsugar.com.

 Did you get the answer right on your first try?
-Next, give this tricky third-grade math problem a whirl and see how you do.
-If you think you can do better than that, try these hard math problems that will make your head spin.
+Next, try these hard math problems that will make your head spin.